jrochkind/texts/search_compare/article.md

 * **Summon** won, but by a small and not statistically significant margin, against every product it was matched against -- _except_ EDS, where, in an amusing happenstance, it was an exact tie (14 vs. 14 with 7 ties).

-* **EDS** has very mixed success -- it beats Scopus with statistical significance, but Primo only by a very slim non-significant margin (16 to 14 with 8 ties); ties with Summond; and is beat by EBSCO 'traditional'.
+* **EDS** had mixed success -- it beats Scopus with statistical significance, but Primo only by a very slim non-significant margin (16 to 14 with 8 ties); ties with Summond; and is beat by EBSCO 'traditional'.

 ### What criteria do participants use to judge?